tessia-project/tessia-baselib/README.md

 $ python3 -i -c "from tessia.baselib.hypervisors import Hypervisor; from tessia.baselib.guests import Guest"
 ```

-In order to be able to network boot LPARs with HMC in classic mode, you need first to install an auxiliar live-image to a pre-allocated disk.
+In order to be able to network boot LPARs on machines in classic mode, you need first to install an auxiliar live-image to a pre-allocated disk.
 This process is explained at [Live image to enable HMC netboot](doc/users/live_image.md).

 # What's new